-2. [LO 1] Benita is concerned that she will not be able to complete her tax return by April 15.
+(2) [LO1] Benita is concerned that she will not be able to complete her tax return by April 15.
 Can she request an extension to file her return?
 By what date must she do so?
-Assuming she requests an extension, what is the latest date that she could file her return this year without penalty?
+If so, what is the latest date that she could file her return this year without penalty?

-Benita can file an automatic six-month extension to file her tax return.
+Benita can file an automatic six month extension to file her tax return.
 This extension must be filed by April 15th.
 October 15th is the latest date she can file her return without penalty.
 If October 15th falls on a Saturday, Sunday, or holiday, the extended due date will be the 1st day after October 15th that is not a Saturday, Sunday, or holiday.

-3. [LO 1] Agua Linda, Inc., is a calendar-year corporation.
+(3) [LO1] Agua Linda, Inc., is a calendar-year corporation.
 What is the original due date for the corporate tax return?
 What happens if the original due date falls on a Saturday?

-The original due date for Agua Linda, Inc.'s corporate tax return is April 15th.
-If the 15th falls on a Saturday, Sunday, or holiday, the due date will be the 1st day after April 15th that is not a Saturday, Sunday, or holiday.
-In this example, Agua Linda, Inc.'s due date is April 17th (i.e., the Monday after Saturday the 15th).
+The original due date for Agua Linda, Inc.'s corporate tax return is March 15th.
+If the 15th falls on a Saturday, Sunday, or holiday, the due date will be the 1st day after March 15th that is not a Saturday, Sunday, or holiday.
+In this example, Agua Linda, Inc.'s due date is March 17th (i.e., the Monday after Saturday the 15th).

-4. [LO 2] Approximately what percentage of tax returns does the IRS audit?
+(4) [LO2] Approximately what percentage of tax returns does the IRS audit?
 What are the implications of this number for the IRS's strategy in selecting returns for audit?